 Oftentimes, recipes say to garnish with lemon zest or to add orange rind to something.
 I have a zester tool that works great at shredding little pieces of the rind of a lemon.
 So am I using a lemon zest then or lemon rind?

 Zest: the peel, especially the thin outer peel, of a citrus fruit used for flavoringDictionary.com

 Rind: a thick and firm outer coat or covering, as of certain fruits, cheeses, and meats

 So the zest is the outermost part, and the rind is the entire peel of a fruit.
 When you are making a recipe that calls for zest you are going to use just the outermost part, which is where all the flavor happens to be on the rind.
-Once you get to the white part of the rind, you have gotten to the most bitter part of the fruit.
-The zest has almost all the same flavor as the inner part that is typically consumed, without adding in all the chunks and liquid from the fruit.
+Once you get to the white part of the rind you have gotten to the most bitter part of the fruit.
+The zest has almost all the same flavor as the inner part.
+You just don’t get the chunks and liquid from the fruit.